 Is ChatGPT Safe for Business?
 A Complete Privacy Analysis for 2026

 If you're using ChatGPT for business, you need to understand exactly what happens to your data.
-The short answer: ChatGPT stores your conversations for 30 days, human reviewers can read them, and your data may train future models unless you explicitly opt out.
+The short answer: ChatGPT stores your conversations indefinitely until you manually delete them, retains them for 30 days after deletion, human reviewers can access them, and your data trains future models unless you explicitly opt out.
+A federal court order in NYT v.
+OpenAI currently prevents OpenAI from deleting any chat data.
 For lawyers, doctors, consultants, and anyone handling sensitive information, this creates real legal and competitive risks.
 This guide breaks down ChatGPT's actual data practices, what the alternatives are, and how to use AI for business without compromising confidentiality.

 What ChatGPT Actually Does With Your Data